brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ![Manual pipeline execution popup](https://imgur.com/SZ7zXuI.png)

-This indicates the trigger is working as expected.

 #### Fetching Manifests From Github

 You could define your Kubernetes `yaml` manifests directly in Spinnaker, as you did previously for `nginx`, and that works fine, but you lose the benefits of having these manifests versioned with your code, and potentially even making changes to these files in Github trigger a pipeline execution.

 For this sample service, you will make Spinnaker fetch the files directly from the Github repository you created previously.
-This repo has two manifest files: `service.yaml` and `deployment.yaml`, so you will create two stages in this pipeline you just configured, one to deploy the service, and another to create the Kubernetes `service`.
+This repository has two manifest files: `service.yaml` and `deployment.yaml`, so you will create two stages in this pipeline you just configured, one to apply the `service`, and another for the `deployment`.

 Go ahead and create a new stage in this pipeline with the type `Deploy (Manifest)` and name it `Apply Deployment`.
 Select the `demo-account` and in the Manifest Configuration section select `artifact` instead of `text`.